8 Days / 7 Nights / 906 miles / 1458 km / 28° - 63° F / 7° - 25° C

 *Destination subject to change due to weather conditions.

-WHEN: Your adventure embarks from Vintage Surfari Wagons in Costa Mesa, CA on the morning of Saturday, October 8th at 8 am and will be returning from Red Rock Canyon mid afternoon, Saturday, October 15th
+WHEN: Your adventure embarks from Vintage Surfari Wagons in Costa Mesa, CA on the morning of Tuesday, October 8th at 8 am and will be returning from Red Rock Canyon mid to late afternoon, Tuesday, October 15th

 • Single Occupancy: 2880 USD

 • Extra Travelers (up to 2 per bus): $80 USD (per person per day)

 • Tag-along Buses: $1120 USD (+$80/day for each additional traveler)

 • Kids 10 Years And Younger Travel Free